shakeelmohamed/shakeelmohamed/README.md

 I’m a software engineer turned designer applying to design MFA programs

-This content will be update soon, along with my [personal website](https://shakeelmohamed.com).
+This content will be updated soon, along with my [personal website](https://shakeelmohamed.com).

 <!--
 **shakeelmohamed/shakeelmohamed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.